 3. Arrange a day-before get-together

-When you have guests flying in from all over the world, a great thing to consider when planning your wedding ceremony is a get-together the day or evening before to welcome everyone.
+When you have guests flying in from all over the world, it’s great to arrange a get-together the day or evening before to welcome everyone.
 It could be a sunset cruise with the whole boat to yourselves or a glass of wine and some tapas at a local restaurant.
 Give everyone a chance to get to know each other and get into the mood.

 4. Have a hanky at the ready!